Jesuits in the United States: Early American history (18th to 19th centuries)

-The Jesuits also established operations in the African-American community following the Civil War, inviting the Black community to worship at their St. Ignatius Church in Baltimore in the 1850s and starting Black parishes and schools in Florida (including St. Peter Claver Catholic School in Tampa) some decades later.
-The congregation would later shift away from Black ministry in response to various factors, including racist opposition from White bishops, laypeople, and Protestants.
+Prior to the Civil War, Jesuit plantations in the United States owned African-American slaves and participated in the Trans-Atlantic slave trade.
+In 1838, to raise funds Georgetown University in Washington, D.C. sold 272 African American slaves to plantation owners in Louisiana for the current-day equivalent of three million dollars.
+Jesuits also owned slaves in many other states.
+In 2017, the Jesuits apologized for their involvement and announced measures to recognize and atone for the university's participation in the slave trade.
+Following the Civil War, the Jesuits established operations in the African-American community inviting them community to worship at their St. Ignatius Church in Baltimore in the 1850s and starting Black parishes and schools in Florida (including St. Peter Claver Catholic School in Tampa) some decades later.
+The congregation would later shift away from Black ministry in response to various factors, including racist opposition and threats of violence.

 The Jesuits were quite successful in establishing staffing, funding and enrolling students for a growing network of secondary and collegiate schools.
 As the Irish and German ethnic middle classes became better established, they sent their boys off to Jesuit schools.
 The main goals of the Jesuit education were to inculcate piety, loyalty to the church, and strict adherence to the rules.
 The chief intellectual pursuit was Thomistic philosophy.
 Catholic students were not allowed to attend lectures given by non-Catholics.
 As late as the 1950s, Catholic writers such as John Tracy Ellis were bemoaning the intellectual weakness of the Catholic community.

 The late 19th century, the reform element emerged among Catholics, led by Archbishop John Ireland, that was strongly opposed by conservative elements led by the Jesuits.
-One battle involved creation of the Catholic University of America in Washington DC, which would compete directly with the nearby Jesuit school Georgetown University.
+One battle involved creation of the Catholic University of America in Washington, which would compete directly with the nearby Jesuit school Georgetown University.
 The dispute lasted for decades, and weakened both schools.